 Choose the right type of bike

 Today, road bikes come in many different forms.
-Each one has slightly different characteristics and is suited to a particular type of terrain and riding style.
+Each has slightly different characteristics and is suited to a particular terrain and riding style.

 - All-rounder bikes excel in hilly and rolling terrains and are preferred by most cyclists.